 - type 2 diabetes

 As arsenic is toxic to nerve cells, it may affect brain function.
-In children and teenagers, exposure to arsenic may impair concentration, learning and memory, and reduce intelligence and social skills.
+In children and teenagers, exposure to arsenic may affect concentration, learning, memory, and social skills.

-Rice is mostly composed of carbohydrates, with a small amount of protein and almost no fat.
+Rice mostly consists of carbohydrate with a small amount of protein and almost no fat.

 Brown or whole grain rice is a good source of fiber and contains many vitamins and minerals in the bran and germ.
 It may also be a good source of the antioxidants phytic acid, ferulic acid, and lignans.

 Eating brown rice and other whole grains may have a beneficial effect on heart health.
-Brown rice is considered a low-glycemic food and may help control blood sugar levels in type 2 diabetes.
+People consider brown rice a low glycemic food, and when eaten in moderation may help control blood sugar levels in type 2 diabetes.

-However, milling strips the rice of valuable nutrients, such as dietary fiber, essential fatty acids, B vitamins, iron, and other nutrients.
+Some people prefer the texture and taste of white rice.
+However, milling removes valuable nutrients, such as dietary fiber, essential fatty acids, B vitamins, iron, and other nutrients.

 Apart from providing basic nutrients and energy, white rice has no real benefit to health.

-- boost the immune system with vitamin C
+- boosting the immune system with vitamin C

-- lower the chances of certain conditions, such as cardiovascular disorders, diabetes, and some cancers
+- lowering the chances of certain conditions, such as cardiovascular disorders, diabetes, and some cancers

 - buckwheat groats